oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 The command and response messages in the sequence diagram shown in Figure A-PRR are published with a QoS of 1, which requires the recipient to respond to the PUBLISH packet with a PUBACK packet.
-If the messages were sent with QoS of 0 no reply from the recipient would be required.

 #### Figure A-PRR: Publish Request and Response

 ![Basic Interaction Sequence](./images/req_rsp.png)

-The PUBLISH and PUBACK control packets for this example are as follows; note that the `packetId` is the only field that would differ for for each of the three publishing exchanges in Figure A-PRR, as that value is assigned by the initiator of each
+The `PUBLISH` and `PUBACK` control packets for the command portion of this example are as follows.
+The packet contents between the Producer and the Broker and between the Broker and the Consumers are the same in each `PUBLISH / PUBACK` exchange, with the exception that the `packetId` field  will differ for each of the three publishing exchanges in Figure A-PRR, as that value is assigned by the initiator of each exchange:
-exchange:

 ![PUBLISH and PUBACK](./images/pub-and-puback.png)